-NOTES TO SELECTED HISTORICAL FINANCIAL DATA OF THE COMPANY (in millions, except per share data)
+NOTES TO SELECTED HISTORICAL FINANCIAL DATA OF THE COMPANY (IN MILLIONS, EXCEPT PER SHARE DATA)

 - (a) During fiscal 1997, the Company recorded repositioning and other special charges of \$254.1, pretax.
 The repositioning charge included expenses related to facility realignments and rationalizations, and the write-down to net realizable value of businesses to be disposed.
 In addition, goodwill associated with brand names no longer in use was written off, inventory related to discontinued and rationalized product lines was written down, property, plant and equipment idled by facility closures and product line rationalizations were reduced, and other investments and deferred customer acquisition costs were written off. - (b) During fiscal 1997, the Company sold two divisions for gross proceeds of \$75.9.
-The Company reported a pretax gain of \$28.6. - (c) During fiscal 1994, the Company adopted a new accounting methodology for income taxes. - (d) The Company indicates that pro forma diluted loss per share under FAS 128 would have been less than the reported loss per share for the year ended August 31, 1997 and pro forma diluted earnings per share would have been \$0.51 for the quarter ended November 30, 1997.
+The Company reported a pretax gain of \$28.6. - (c) During fiscal 1994, the Company adopted a new accounting methodology for income taxes. - (d) The Company indicates that pro forma diluted loss per share under FAS 128 would have been less than the reported loss per share for the year ended August 31, 1997. - (e) During February 1998, the Company signed a definitive agreement to sell its Midland-Gra heavy duty brake operations to The Haldex Group of Sweden.
+The transaction was completed on April 3, 1998.
+The sales price, which is subject to completion of the closing date balance sheet, was approximately \$150.0.
+Any gain from this transaction will be included in the results of operations for the third quarter.
+The Company will use the proceeds from the sale to pay down existing bank debt.

-SELECTED PRO FORMA CONDENSED COMBINED FINANCIAL DATA OF SPX AND THE COMPANY (unaudited) (in millions, except per share data)
+SELECTED PRO FORMA CONDENSED COMBINED FINANCIAL DATA OF SPX AND THE COMPANY (UNAUDITED) (IN MILLIONS, EXCEPT PER SHARE DATA)

 The following table presents selected pro forma condensed combined statement of income and other financial data of SPX and the Company.
-The information is presented as if the Offer and the Merger of SPX and the Company occurred on September 1, 1996 for statement of income and related data and on November 30, 1997 for balance sheet data.
-This pro forma data assumes that the Offer and the Merger are effected by the exchange of shares of SPX Common Stock and cash for Shares.
-The pro forma data assumes SPX will exchange 0.4796 share of SPX Common Stock and \$12.00 cash for each Share, whereby 30.532 million shares of SPX Common Stock and \$763.9 of cash are issued in exchange for all outstanding Shares and equivalent Shares, other than those owned by SPX.
+The information is presented as if the Offer and the Merger of SPX and the Company occurred on September 1, 1996 for statement of income and related data and on February 28, 1998 for balance sheet data.
+The pro forma data assume that the Offer and the Merger are effected by the exchange of shares of SPX Common Stock and cash for Shares.
+The pro forma data assume SPX will exchange 0.4796 share of SPX Common Stock and \$12.00 cash for each Share, whereby 30.268 shares of SPX Common Stock and \$757.3 of cash are issued in exchange for all outstanding Shares and equivalent Shares, other than those owned by SPX.
 The Offer and the Merger will be accounted for as a reverse acquisition, as the shareholders of the Company will own a majority of the outstanding shares of SPX Common Stock upon completion of the transaction.
 Accordingly, for accounting purposes, SPX is treated as the acquired company and the Company is considered to be the acquiring company.
 The purchase price will be allocated to the assets and liabilities assumed of SPX based on their estimated fair market values at the acquisition date.
 Under reverse acquisition accounting, the purchase price of SPX is based on the fair market value of SPX Common Stock at the date of acquisition.
 The cash portion of the Consideration will be accounted for as a dividend by the combined company.
 SPX's financial position and results of operations will not be included in the Company's consolidated financial statements prior to the date the Merger is consummated.
 See "Pro Forma Condensed Combined Financial Data of SPX and the Company" included elsewhere herein for additional information regarding this pro forma information.